Sarfaraz-Ali/ComputerVision/README.md

 # ComputerVision
-This repository contains all of my Computer Vision projects/applications.
+This repository contains some of my Computer Vision projects/applications.